koodikulma-fi/data-signals/README.md

 // Mix DataMan and SignalMan upon CustomBase. class MyMultiMix extends DataManMixin(SignalManMixin(CustomBase)) {}

-// The same thing as above is also directly available as a class. class MyMultiMix extends SignalDataMan(CustomBase) {}
+// The same thing as above happens to be also available as a mixin already. class MyMultiMix extends SignalDataManMixin(CustomBase) {}

 // Note that you can do the same typing tricks as above using the ClassMixer type.
+// ..
+Note also that you can use ClassMixer for your own custom mixins.
+See the source code for examples.

 ```